Welcome to COVIDPlasma.org

 Where can I donate?

-- Find your nearest AABB-accredited blood donation site and contact them to find out if they are currently collecting convalescent plasma.
+- Find your nearest AABB-accredited blood donation site and contact them to find out where they are currently collecting convalescent plasma.

 Who is eligible to donate?

-- In addition to the eligibility criteria for COVID-19 plasma, there are standard requirements that must be met for all blood donors (e.g. feeling well and healthy, age, weight, etc.).
-Your local blood collection site will ensure you meet all necessary criteria before donating.
+- In addition to the eligibility criteria for CCP donation, there are standard requirements for all blood donors (e.g. feeling well and healthy, minimum age and weight, etc.).
+Your local blood donation site will ensure you meet all necessary criteria before donating.

 If I meet the criteria for donating COVID-19 convalescent plasma, how often can I donate?

 - It depends.
 Typically, plasma donations such as these are only permitted every 28 days.
-However, the medical director of your donation site may choose to allow more frequent donations.
-Some collection sites are permitting eligible donors to donate once every 7 days for a period of 28 days.
+However, the medical director of your donation site may determine it is safe to allow more frequent donations for some donors.
+For example, some donation sites are permitting eligible donors to donate once every 7 days for one month, or every two weeks for 2 months.
 Your local donation site will be able to provide you with more information.

 My family member is being treated for COVID-19.
 Can I donate to help them if I am eligible?

-- If you would like to donate COVID-19 convalescent plasma and meet the criteria, contact your local blood center to inquire about donating.
+- If you would like to donate CCP and meet the criteria, contact your local blood center to inquire about donating and make an appointment.

 Is it safe to donate blood?